 High-Wage Jobs by Occupation Group

 High-wage jobs are woven within every single occupational group and industry in the state.
-The share of high-wage earning jobs in each occupational group sits on a fairly wide scale – ranging anywhere from 1 to 100 percent of their total employment levels of 2017.
+The share of high-wage earning jobs in each occupational group sits on a fairly wide scale – ranging anywhere from 1% to 100% of their total employment levels of 2019.

 These numbers echo the narrative of the education requirements above, because the occupational groups with the largest share of high-wage jobs also have the greatest share of jobs that require some form of postsecondary training or education.

-Nearly 1 million of the 2.7 million projected job openings in Oregon by year 2027 will be in high-wage occupations.
+Just over 1 million of the 2.7 million projected job openings between 2019 and 2029 will be in high-wage occupations.
 These figures account for openings due to economic growth, as well as replacement openings due to retirements or major occupational changes.
 These high-wage openings are opportunities available to anyone with the qualifications to move into a new role, whether they are currently employed or not.

-Workers with some amount of postsecondary education or training are much more likely to obtain a high-wage position in Oregon.
-Those considering their options for future employment should also consider the sectors with the greatest chance of offering a high-wage position, as well as the education and experience required.
-With possible signs of employers loosening requirements for positions, it may appear as though the need for higher education or advanced training may be slightly overstated.
-Regardless, chance always favors the prepared in the long run.
-With many determined folks vying for that high-wage opening you have your own sights set on, will you be prepared?
+Jobseekers with some amount of post-secondary education or training are much more likely to obtain a high-wage position in Oregon.
+Those weighing their options for potential future careers, and therefore considering which educational or training programs could get them there, can also consider the sectors with the greatest chance of offering a high-wage position.
+Chance always favors the prepared in the long run.
+With determined jobseekers vying for that high-wage opening you have your own sights set on, will you be prepared?